 Description of bacteria-focused BMP Comments/Discussion Outfall Inspections: Utilize reports from MS4 field staff, citizens, and annual outfall inspections to identify illicit discharges and illegal dumping sites.
-20% of identified outfalls inspected during reporting period.
+22% of identified outfalls inspected during reporting period.
 Public Reporting: Develop educational materials and website content focused on the identification and public reporting of sanitary sewer overflows, failing on-site sewer systems, illicit discharges, and illegal dumping.
 2 brochures and a stormwater quality website that help facilitate public reporting of the pollutant(s) of concern were developed and made available.
 Pet Waste Management: Develop media to facilitate and promote proper pet waste management practices.
 Educational material options include flyers, brochures, and/or websites.
 Brochure promoting proper pet waste management was developed and made available.

 Residential Education: Develop media to facilitate public education for bacterial sources including residential sources, pet waste, proper disposal of fats, oils and greases, and decorative ponds.
 Educational material options include brochures, flyers, and/or websites.
 2 brochures, 1 flyer, and a stormwater quality website were developed and made available.
 Failing On-Site Sewer Systems: Identify failing on-site sewer systems through citizen complaints and\or visual inspections conducted of the storm sewer system.
 Identified discharges from failing on-site sewer systems will be addressed as illicit discharges to the MS4 and enforcement actions will be implemented based on the permittee's legal authority.
-32 outfalls out of 160 were inspected (20%).
+36 outfalls out of 164 were inspected (22%).
 Zero illicit discharges were identified from failing on-site sewer systems during the current reporting period Maintenance of On-Site Sewer Systems: Develop media to facilitate proper maintenance of on-site sewer systems.
 Educational material options include brochures, flyers, and/or websites.
 1 brochure, 1 flyer, and a stormwater quality website were developed and made available.
 Sanitary Sewer Capital Improvement Projects: Document and report on sanitary sewer system capital improvement projects that result in the reduction of sanitary sewer overflows, lift station improvements, and/or a reduction in the magnitude of stormwater inflow and infiltration into the sanitary sewer system.
-Not due yet: Sanitary Sewer Capital Improvement Projects will be evaluated during the permit term as detailed in the implementation schedule in the SWMP
+Two Sanitary Sewer Capital Improvement Projects took place during the reporting period.